pypdfium2-team/ctypesgen/README.md

 We don't currently make releases at all, since pypdfium2 and this ctypesgen fork are developped in sync, but tagging and making GitHub-level releases is theoretically possible and might be done at some future point.

+The test suite runs the accompanying `src/` and is independent of system installation.

 [^setup]: **Please refrain from filing requests to add setup integration.** It really does not make (much) sense with this project, and we are committed to this alternative approach.